microsoft/onnxruntime/README.md

 ### Train PyTorch model with ONNX Runtime
 ONNX Runtime (ORT) has the capability to train existing PyTorch models through its optimized backend.
 For this, we have introduced an python API for PyTorch, called ORTTrainer, which can be used to switch the training backend for PyTorch models (instance of `torch.nn.Module`) to `orttrainer`.
 This requires some changes in the trainer code, such as replacing the PyTorch optimizer, and optionally, setting flags to enable additional features such as mixed-precision training.
 Here is a sample code fragment to integrate ONNX Runtime Training in your PyTorch pre-training script:

 _NOTE: The current API is experimental and expected to see significant changes in the near future.
-Our goal is to improve the interface to provide more seamless integration with PyTorch training that requires minimal changes in users’ training code._
+Our goal is to improve the interface to provide a seamless integration with PyTorch training that requires minimal changes in users’ training code._

   ```python
   import torch